WTIGER001/sfcmap/README.md

 sfcmap is a simple mapping utility for roleplaying game applications.
 It allows you to upload maps and add markers.
 This allows you to create a map library for your RPG maps to augment the tabletop games.
 Markers and maps have simple permissions that can be applied so all your players don't see the secrets waiting for them.
 This ia a general approach suitible for continent spanning maps, regional maps, town and city maps, building interiors and dungeons.
 See the [Demo](https://sfcmap.firebaseapp.com/)

-scfmap uses the services in firebase to provide a backend, storage and authentication.
+scfmap uses the services in firebase to provide a backend, storage and authentication. *This project is in active development and will change frequently.
+It is certainly not ready for any real users as the data model (and even database) are being redesigned.*

 ![Screen shot](https://github.com/WTIGER001/sfcmap/blob/master/screenshot.png "Screenshot")